Illustration by Christine Fuller

 Martha and Jemima Downes were the daughters of Abraham and Ann Downes.
 The 1881 census finds the sisters aged 18 and 16 respectively, living in Bow Street, Great Ellingham with their widowed mother.

-The Robert Leeder referred to in the case may well have been the 55 year old Robert Leeder found living in Church Street, Great Ellingham on the 1881 census.
-Robert was born in Old Buckenham and his occupation a shepherd.
+The Robert Leeder referred to in the case may well have been the 55 year old Robert Leeder found living in Church Street, Great Ellingham at the time of the 1881 census.
+Robert was born in Old Buckenham and he was working as a shepherd.

-Robert is said to be married but the census does not list a wife.
+Robert is said to be married.
+However, the census does not list a wife.
 It is possible that his wife was merely away from home on census night.

-Living with Robert is 29 year old Rebecca Townshend, born Attleborough and described as a housekeeper, together with her six year old daughter Mary Ann (born in Middlesbrough).
+Living with Robert is 29 year old Rebecca Townshend, born Attleborough, and her six year old daughter Mary Ann (born in Middlesbrough).
+Rebecca is described as a housekeeper.
+However, it is not clear whether Rebecca is housekeeping for Robert Leeder.

 1881 census RG11/1974/92, RG11/1974/83